kmeisthax/PD-Diffusion/README.md

 To train unconditionally:

 ```
-python -m PDDiffusion.unet.train <name of your model>
+python -m PDDiffusion.unet.train --dataset_name <name of your dataset> <name of your model>
 ```

 The default parameters are to save every training epoch.
 This allows reloading from disk if the training process falls over and dies.
 Trained model weights will be stored in the output directory you specify.